Goddy-2024/devbytes1/READMEcomponents.md

     );
     };
 ### What does this do?
-*Displays a table with two columns – one for accounts and one for contacts* *When an account is clicked, it updates the state by calling setActiveAccount(acc)*
+*Displays a table with two columns – one for accounts and one for contacts*<br>
+*When an account is clicked, it updates the state by calling setActiveAccount(acc)*<br>

 ## `AccountDetails Component`